mdopt.optimiser package#

 Union[ExplicitMPS, CanonicalMPS]

 The target MPS in the right-canonical form.
-This MPS is used to construct the dephased MDPO.
+This MPS is used to construct the dephased MPDO.

 Type: